• Home

 mind still Presence thinking surrender

 Let the mind be still.
-To Presence, allow the thinking to be surrendered.
-(Allow your thinking to be guided by Presence.)
+To Presence, allow the thinking to be surrendered, or allow your thinking to be guided by Presence/to dwell in Presence. (niveśa normally translates as ‘be near, establish, dwell in,’ but Mukundananda chooses the translation ‘surrender’ for BG 12.
+8)

 nivasiṣhyasi mayy eva na sanśhayaḥ